phillip-h/todo/README.md

 The return key will toggle task completion, and the "D" key will remove the selected task from the list.

-The "S" key will sort the list, first by completedness then lexicographically.
+The "S" key will sort the list, first by completeness then lexicographically.

+A divider can be added to the to-do list with the "Z" key.
+The divider can be given a name or left unnamed.
+Dividers are not counted in the completed percentage in the title bar.
+When sorting, tasks separated by dividers will be sorted independently.
+Dividers will never move after a sort.

 Certain actions can be undone through the "U" key.
 Please note that this is intended to recover from mistakes, not create a comprehensive history